Manual Transmission – Does consultation act as an accelerator or a brake? Or do we need the third foot-pedal?

 Some say that going to consultation is a sure-fire way to slow down progress.
 Produce a radical idea that challenges existing vested interests, and howls of protest manifest themselves in all kinds of ways – including responses to the consultation.
 Cynics argue that embarrassing commitments made in the heat of election campaigns can be quietly buried by the deluge of detailed commentary deliberately generated by the formal processes of dialogue.

-For those who believe that public opinion and the media follow rather than lead on matters of social change, one can see that many liberal reforms in the 20th century might have been delayed had there been full consultation with a public.
-Might change have been delayed on issues such as capital punishment, abortion, prostitution or gay rights?
-As Boris Johnson’s recent writings reveal, public dialogue on matters affecting religious, ethnic or linguistic minorities can uncover prejudices which a consultation exercise can easily magnify.
-Is it possible that the more we talk about some subjects, the more entrenched people’s views become?
+For those who believe that public opinion and the media follow rather than lead on matters of social change, one can argue that 21st century style consultation would in historic terms been a brake on progress.
+Debates on such contentious issues as capital punishment, abortion, prostitution, gay rights or current dilemmas surrounding religious, ethnic or linguistic minorities can uncover prejudices which a consultation exercise can easily make manifest – or even magnify.